nvi-inc/fs-vgos/fs-vgos.md

 Make test recording
 -------------------

->EH: I haven't done this for a long time, so I hope you have or will verify this in complete detail. :)
+> TODO: verify this

 a.
 This is to help with debugging, display and clear the Mark 6 message
     queue:

     ```fs
     mk6=msg?
     ```

     If an unexplained error happens during the following procedure, please use this command again to get more information.

 b.
 Initialize module; create, mount, and open module

     Check status:

     ```fs
     mk6=mstat?all
     ```

     After the two fields: return code and `cplane` status (hopefully `mstat?0:0`) there are 10 fields per group:

-    ```
         group:slot:eMSN:#disks found:#disks nominal:free space:total space:status1:status2:type
-    ```

     It may be easier to read if individual groups are queried; eg. for group 1:

     ```fs
     mk6=mstat?1
     ```

     If the module has already been initialized, ie `status1` is `initialized`, and the data is no longer needed (**be certain**), erase it:

     ```fs
     mk6=group=unprotect:<group>
     mk6=group=erase:<group>
     ```

     If the module has not been initialized (`status1` is "unknown" and no `eMSN`?), initialize it:

     ```fs
     mk6=mod_init=<slot#>:<#disks>:<MSN>:<type>:<new>
     ```

     For example

     ```fs
     mk6=mod_init=1:8:HAY%0001:sg:new
     ```

-    > **Note:** due to a current bug, the FS--Mark 6 connection will timeout
+    > **Note:** due to a current bug, the FS--Mark 6 connection will
-    > during long running commands such as this.
+    > timeout during long running commands such as this.
     >
-    > Until this is fixed, you may want to run this command directly on the Mark 6 with
+    > Until this is fixed, you may want to run this command directly on
+    > the Mark 6 with
+    >
     > ```tcsh
     > ssh root@mark6a
     > da_client
     > mod_init=<slot#>:<#disks>:<MSN>:<type>:<new>;
     > ```
+    >
-    > note the final semicolon is necesseary in `da_client` but is automatically added
+    > note the final semicolon is necesseary in `da_client` but is
-    > by the FS.
+    > automatically added by the FS.

     Create, open and mount the group: